 - For frontline treatment of transplant-ineligible MM patients, the ALCYONE and MAIA studies compared daratumumab in combination with (i) bortezomib, melphalan and prednisone, or VMP, versus VMP alone in the ALCYONE study and (ii) lenalidomide and dexamethasone, or Rd, versus Rd alone in the MAIA study.
 The ALCYONE study supported the U.S. and EU regulatory approvals of DARZALEX in combination with VMP for frontline treatment of transplant-ineligible MM patients.
-In March 2019, Janssen completed a supplemental Biologics License Application, or sBLA, submission to the FDA and submitted a MAA to the EMA for DARZALEX in combination with Rd for frontline treatment of transplant-ineligible MM patients based on the MAIA study.
-The FDA plans to review the sBLA under its Real-Time Oncology Review, or RTOR, Pilot Program. - In the relapsed/refractory setting, the POLLUX and CASTOR studies compared daratumumab in combination with (i) Rd, versus Rd alone in the POLLUX study and (ii) bortezomib and dexamethasone, or Vd, versus Vd alone in the CASTOR study.
+The MAIA study supported the U.S. regulatory approval in June 2019 of DARZALEX in combination with Rd for frontline treatment of transplant-ineligible MM patients and Janssen's MAA to the EMA in March 2019 for the same indication. - In the relapsed/refractory setting, the POLLUX and CASTOR studies compared daratumumab in combination with (i) Rd, versus Rd alone in the POLLUX study and (ii) bortezomib and dexamethasone, or Vd, versus Vd alone in the CASTOR study.
 The POLLUX and CASTOR studies supported the U.S., EU and Japanese regulatory approvals of DARZALEX in combination with Rd and Vd, respectively, for the treatment of relapsed/refractory MM.